SebaSilC/azure-conditional-access-mfa/README.md

    - Completed the registration for MFA (Authenticator app/SMS).
    - Verified successful login post-MFA.
    - Checked Microsoft Entra ID Sign-in logs to confirm Conditional Access and MFA enforcement.

+4. Cleanup
+   - Delete Test Users & Groups:
+     - Go to Microsoft Entra ID > Users: Delete Alice and Bob.
+     - Go to Groups: Delete the MFA-Required-Users group.
+   - Delete Conditional Access Policy:
+     - Microsoft Entra ID > Security > Conditional Access: Delete the policy you created.
+   - Remove Per-User MFA Settings (if used):
+     - Microsoft Entra ID > Users > Per-user MFA: Disable MFA for test users before deleting.
+   - Delete Other Lab Resources:
+     - Remove any Key Vaults, VMs or other resources created for this lab.
+     - Use the Resource groups blade for fast bulk cleanup.

 ---